libsdl-org/SDL/docs/README-migration.md

 }
 ```

-SDL_IOStream::type was removed; it wasn't meaningful for app-provided implementations at all, and wasn't much use for SDL's internal implementations, either.
+SDL_RWops::type was removed; it wasn't meaningful for app-provided implementations at all, and wasn't much use for SDL's internal implementations, either.
 If you _have_ to identify the type, you can examine the SDL_IOStream's properties to detect built-in implementations.

 SDL_IOStreamInterface::close implementations should clean up their own userdata, but not call SDL_CloseIO on themselves; now the contract is always that SDL_CloseIO is called, which calls `->close` before freeing the opaque object.